My shopping cart

 Step 2: paint the outside of the lower half of the bin (only if the bin you purchased is made of clear plastic)

-Step 3: Now you need to make sure your tub can breath.
+Step 3: Now you need to make sure your tub can breathe.
 Use a hand drill outfitted with a two inch hole-saw (a modified drill bit for making larger holes).
 Drill holes around the outside of the tub.
 One hole for every eight inches of length should be adequate with at least one hole on each end of the tub.
 Make sure the holes are located on the upper half of the bin, above the opaque painted part of the tub if you had to paint your bin.
 You want to holes to be above the bulk substrate that you'll be filling the tub with!

 If you don't have a hand drill with a hole saw you can probably make holes with a pair of scissors and some time and effort!